-From the iPrism home page, select System Settings, then Network ID.
+- 1. From the iPrism home page, select System Settings, then Network ID. - 2.
 In the Host Name field, type the fully qualified domain name of your iPrism host.

-Figure 77.
+Figure 70.
 Network Identity

 - Select a mode in which to configure your iPrism (Bridge (transparent) or Proxy (single-interface)). - 4.
-In the Internal Interface frame, type the IP address of your iPrism's internal interface in the IP Address field.
-To verify which port is the internal interface, refer to the iPrism Installation Guide.
+Enter the Internal Interface information.